quizbowl/why/diagram/diagram.md

 Description of what a “statistics viewer” is.

 - Post stats immediately
+    - [Tournament director] can observe progress of each game room
 - Instant results after each part of the tournament for easy rebracketing
-- Live corrections (during or after tournament)
+- Instant corrections (during or after tournament)
+- Summarize data by:
+    - Player
+    - Team
+    - Tossup, with a histogram of buzz locations
+    - Bonus
+    - Category
 - Queryable API (to easily create rankings or school/team/player reports)
 - Could support custom aggregation functions